• Consultations

 Free shipping is included with both the three and six-month purchase options.
 If you choose to buy just one bottle, expect to pay $6.95 extra for shipping.

-Folifort Sold At Walmart?
+Is Folifort Sold on Amazon or Walmart?

 At this time, the supplement may not be available locally at stores such as Walmart, Costco, Kroger, Wholefoods, Walgreens, Rite Aid, Target, or at Vitamin Shoppe or GNC.
 The only way to purchase is online directly from the official, secure company website.

 Supplements that bear the name Folifort may be found on Amazon and eBay and elsewhere however, if you look closely at the sellers, you may see that they are not associated with the company.
 For example, one company selling Folifort on Amazon, called Nutriexpress, sells a supplement that looks similar but a close look at the ingredients reveals the first thing listed in the proprietary blend is DMAE.
-The official version does not contain this substance.
-Dimethylethanolamine (DMAE) was originally a prescription drug used to treat ADHD and mood disorders.
-There's no proof DMAE supports hair growth.
-Bottom line: beware of counterfeit versions of Folifort.

 Contact Folifort Customer Support